-Course Outcomes: On successful completion of this course, the students will able to:
+Course Outcomes: On completion of this course, the successful students will be able to:

-СО Statement CO1 Learn the basic concepts and explore the applications of database systems.
+CO Statement CO1 Learn the basic concepts and explore the applications of database systems.
 CO2 Understand the basics of SQL and construct queries using SQL.
-CO3 🤞 Make familiar with a commercial relational database system (Oracle) by writing SQL using the system.
-CO4 Get knowledge of the relational database theory, and be able to write relational NO algebra expressions for queries.
-CO5 Grasp the design principles for logical design of databases, including the E-R NI/ method and normalization approach.
+CO3 Make familiar with a commercial relational database system (Oracle) by writing SQL using the system.
+CO4 4 Get knowledge of the relational database theory, and be able to write relational 4 algebra expressions for queries.
+CO 5 Grasp the design principles for logical design of databases, including the E-R 1.70 method and normalization approach.

-Section - A
+Course Contents Section-A